 \subsection{Convolutionals Neural Networks (CNN) architectures}

 CNNs present several notable benefits, encompassing end-to-end learning, effective pattern analysis, and customizable depth and width.
 Notably, in diverse domains, CNNs have demonstrated superior performance compared to previous methodologies, particularly in tasks associated with vision.
-Due to their effectiveness in capturing both spatial and time-frequency characteristics of neural signals, CNNs have emerged as the predominant architectural choice for decoding MI signals.
+Due to their effectiveness in capturing both spatial and time-frequency characteristics of neural signals, CNNs have become the predominant architecture for decoding MI signals.